SpaceBurritos/people_counter/WRITEUP.md

 ## Assess Model Use Cases

-Some of the potential use cases of the people counter app are knowing the amount of people that are inside a building,

-Each of these use cases would be useful because...
+Some of the potential use cases of the people counter app are knowing the amount of people that are inside a building, or even crossing a bridge or riding an elevator this forsafety measurements; checking the amount of people in a place and a given time, this for the purpose of knowing the growth of a place and its most popular hours.
+Also, this could be use in places like roller coasters for knowing if the minimum amount of people are in the attraction, and if combined with a face recognition model it can also be used in theaters and movie theaters, to know attendance ratio and to check if the seats are being used by their respective buyers

 ## Assess Effects on End User Needs

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
-The potential effects of each of these are as follows...
+All these variations affect the final model accuracy, because they distort the way that the target (in this case, people) looks and in general makes the whole image less clear.